Skip to content

 Finland's defence

-As of 1.7.2017, the Defence Forces will have four statutory tasks.
-In all these tasks, the Defence Forces promote security in Finland and its surroundings.
+The Defence Forces have five statutory tasks.
+In all its tasks, the Defence Forces promote security in Finland and its surroundings.

 The tasks of the Defence Forces are:

-• to guarantee the living conditions of the population, fundamental rights and freedoms and to safeguard the freedom of action of the government and the legal order of society
+• to secure safe living conditions for the people, fundamental rights and the state's freedom of action as well as a legal social order

-• to provide military training, steer voluntary defence training and strengthen the will to defend the country.
+• to give military training, lead voluntary defence training and promote the will to defend.

 A successful foreign policy and diplomacy maintains security under normal conditions.
 As a last resort, Finland guarantees the security of its territory through military defence.